Adult Spiritual Formation

 Facilitator: Mary Tatum & Kathy Hodges (Elder)

 Description: This class provides a unique opportunity of bonding with other women of all ages through study, prayer and sharing life experiences.
-This Fall our FPC Women’s Spirituality Group will read and consider Sarah Bessey’s, Field Notes for the Wilderness.
-This book will guide us through multiple principles to live by for an evolving faith, Bessey will guide us, providing a table for our questions, a shepherd for our curiosity, tools to maneuver this journey.
+This Fall our FPC Women’s Spirituality Group will read and consider We Make the Road by Walking by Brian McLaren.
+This study will take us on a journey through the Bible blending scripture, story, and reflection.
+With themes of aliveness, justice, and love, McLaren invites us to experience our faith as a dynamic, unfolding path.
 We beging each class with discussion of the book we’re studying, and close with a method of prayer known as “lectio divina”.
 Lectio divina is an ancient form of prayer which we pray into scripture listening for God’s words to touch our hearts.
 Please join us.

 Four monthly women’s small group Bible studies for every age and stage.
 The 2024-2025 Presbyterian Women Horizons Study is called Let Justice Roll Down: God’s Call to Care for Neighbors and All Creation.
 Readers will learn about ecological systems, the challenges we face in this time of accelerated climate change, and the possibilities available to address or counter the impact of human-made stress on our environment.
 Further, readers will explore theological questions that point us to act and engage, in small and large ways.